cha87de/clouds-exercises/ex-1/lesson-omistack.md

 In the Flavor tab:

- - Select "small" as flavor
+ - Select "small" as flavor (2 cores, 1GB memory, 10GB disk)

 In the Networks tab: